namespace-ee/react-calendar-timeline/README.md

 }
 ```

+## className

+Class name for the root Timeline element.
+Defaults to `react-calendar-timeline`.

 ## sidebarWidth

 Width of the sidebar in pixels.
 If set to `0`, the sidebar is not rendered.
 Defaults to `150`.